Public involvement in research includes:

 Useful Information and Links

 INVOLVE is a national advisory group, funded by the National Institute for Health Research (NIHR).
 Its role is to support and promote active public involvement in NHS, public health and social care research.
 INVOLVE can provide more information on helping in research and have produced a Public Information Pack (PIP) comprising of 4 booklets, for members of the public interested in becoming involved in research.
-Click here for more information.
+For more information, visit the Invo website.

 People in Research aims to help members of the public make contact with organisations which want actively to involve people in clinical research.